 There are a number of factors that come into play when using bridging finance for house purchase or second home.
 We will go through them in this guide.

-Read also: Financing a new home
+Read also: Financing new construction and construction loans.

 A title deed is the document that proves who owns a property.
 It is the deed that is registered when the property is transferred in connection with a sale.
 The deed contains the main information about the buyer, the seller and the terms of the transfer of the property.
 However, these things are detailed in the purchase agreement, which is the contract between the buyer and the seller.

 Whereas the deed contains only the most important information about the sale, the purchase agreement is the document in which the agreement about the property is specified.
 The purchase agreement also includes the transfer date, which is the day on which the property is transferred from the seller to the buyer.
 This day is important for obtaining intermediate financing.